calmm-js/documentation/introduction-to-calmm.md

 use to compute the arguments are referentially transparent then so is the VDOM expression as a whole.

-In Calm^2 we choose to keep VDOM expressions referentially transparent.
+In Calmm we choose to keep VDOM expressions referentially transparent.
 Note that basic observable combinators are referentially transparent and so is the act of creating a lensed atom.
 By keeping VDOM expressions referentially transparent, we gain important benefits such as being able to cache VDOM and